 The terms of financial contracts are often negotiated and such negotiations take place in markets where assets are traded over-the-counter.
 These include the mortgage-backed securities, corporate bond, municipal bond, corporate takeover, bank loan, private equity, and real estate markets.
 In negotiations, parties could make offers and counteroffers to try to reach a deal.
 Strategic bargaining theories show that price adjustments over the course of the negotiation could elicit private information.
 Although bargaining is important in financial markets, little is known about the use of negotiating as a screening mechanism.
-The main reason for this lack of evidence is that existing studies rely on financial contract data, because real world negotiations take place in private meetings, on the phone or by e-mail, and are usually not centrally recorded.
-Therefore, an important empirical challenge is that financial contracts do not reveal whether the terms were set in a single offer based on observable risk, or rather are the outcome of a negotiation process.
+The main reason for this lack of evidence is that existing studies rely on financial contract data, because real world negotiations take place in private meetings, on the phone or by e-mail and are usually not centrally recorded.
+Therefore, an important empirical challenge is that financial contracts do not reveal whether the terms were set in a single offer based on observable risk, or rather the outcome of a negotiation process.

 In this paper, I propose and test a model of credit negotiations between banks and firms.
 The model shows that price negotiations allow banks to screen out firms by making sequential credit offers over the course of the negotiation.
 The model generates empirical predictions, which I test using a unique dataset on credit line negotiations between small firms and a large commercial bank, including both rejected and accepted offers and the ex post performance of these lines of credit.
-In the model, firms negotiate with a bank about the interest rate of a new credit line.
-The model provides the following empirical predictions: first, if banks use negotiations to screen out firms, we should observe variation in the negotiation length, even across firms with similar observable characteristics.
-Second, the likelihood of price adjustments should increase the length of the negotiation.
-Third, the negotiation length should predict the ex post use and performance of the line of credit.
-Fourth, if this screening mechanism is effective, firms negotiating price adjustments are less likely to draw down their line of credit and default less, when holding observable differences at origination constant.
-To test these predictions, I use a novel dataset on 16,717 credit line negotiations between small firms and a large commercial bank for the period from January 2008 to December 2011.

-|211||Thomas Mosk||Bargaining with a Bank||2018||Financial Institutions||Credit lines, Contract terms, Bargaining, Screening|
+|211||Thomas Mosk||Bargaining with a Bank||2018||Financial Intermediation||Credit lines, Contract terms, Bargaining, Screening|